What Merkel's Win Means For Germany's 1 Million Refugees

 German public opinion on the refugee question has remained divided for the last few years.
 About 37 percent of Germans feel the country can tackle the migration issue, whereas about 32 percent are more skeptical, according to an Evangelical Church in Germany (EKD) poll from May.

 The primary concern is security, noted Bauer.
-Refugees were responsible for attacks in both Cologne and Berlin in the last couple of years.
-And even though the scale of the problem is much smaller than in other European countries like France or the U.K., those who fall into the anti-refugee camp are moving further to the right.
+Refugees were responsible for attacks in both Cologne and Berlin in the last couple of years, even though they represent a minuscule proportion of the total refugee population.
+Those who fall into the anti-refugee camp are moving further to the right, even though the scale of the problem is much smaller than in other European countries like France or the U.K.

 This shift is perhaps most evident in the meteoric rise of the Alternative for Germany, or AfD, the extreme-right party that sees no place for refugees in Germany ― and once even suggested shooting at them from border posts.